Rudolf Nureyev: The Royal Ballet

 As a guest performer of The Royal Ballet, Nureyev first danced with Fonteyn on 21 February 1962.
 Nureyev received such a warm reception that he was given a contract to stay with the Royal Ballet for several more months and became a principal dancer.
-He quickly became a favorite dancer among the British and gained a following of young admirers.
+He quickly became a favourite dancer among the British and gained a following of young admirers.
 London critics called him the "Russian version of James Dean."
-Ballet critic Richard Buckle wrote for The Sunday Times: "A pop dancer—that's what we've got—a pop dancer dat last.
+Ballet critic Richard Buckle wrote for The Sunday Times: "A pop dancer—that's what we've got—a pop dancer at last.
 What the telly did for art, what Billy Graham did for religion and what the Duke of Bedford did for architecture, Nureyev has done for ballet."

 In November 1961, their Pas de deux from Le Corsaire at the Royal Opera House was met with rave reviews.
 The Sunday Observer hailed Nureyev as a "Nijinsky reborn" and predicted the pair would go down in ballet history.
-The Daily Express called Nureyev's performance "incredibly breathtaking" and added that Fonteyn, who was 19 years his senior, "shed half her years for match him with contrasting grace and sparkle."
+The Daily Express called Nureyev's performance "incredibly breathtaking" and added that Fonteyn, who was 19 years his senior, "shed half her years to match him with contrasting grace and sparkle."
 Fonteyn and Nureyev were so well received that they proceeded to form a partnership that endured for many years.
 They premiered Romeo and Juliet for the company in 1965.
 Fans of the duo would tear up their programmes to make confetti to throw at the dancers.
 Nureyev and Fonteyn sometimes did more than 20 curtain calls.
 A film of this performance was made in 1966 and is available on DVD.

 On 11 July 1967, Fonteyn and Nureyev, after performing in San Francisco, were arrested on nearby roofs, having fled during a police raid on a home in the Haight-Ashbury district.
 They were bailed out, and charges of disturbing the peace and visiting a place where marijuana was used were dropped later that day for lack of sufficient evidence.

 Nureyev stayed with the Royal Ballet until 1970, when he was promoted to Principal Guest Artist, enabling him to concentrate on his increasing schedule of international guest appearances and tours.
 He continued to perform regularly with The Royal Ballet until committing his future to the Paris Opera Ballet in the 1980s.